-In addition to being a beautiful alpine river, the Rio de Los Pinos River is also an excellent little trout stream, though this is often overshadowed by the nearby Conejos and Chama Rivers in the minds of anglers.
+In addition to being a beautiful alpine river, the Rio de Los Pinos is also an excellent little trout stream, though this is often overshadowed by the nearby Conejos and Chama Rivers in the minds of anglers.
 This is partially due to the fact that accessing the river’s most attractive fly water is a challenge along much of its length.
-That changed in the summer of 2017 when Western Rivers Conservancy acquired 368 acres along the Rio de Los Pinos, just off Highway 17, near Cumbres Pass.
-WRC conveyed the land to Rio Grande National Forest, creating new access to a small slice of angling paradise and ensuring permanent protection of this important stretch of the Los Piños River.
+That changed in the summer of 2017 when Western Rivers Conservancy acquired the first of two properties along the Rio de Los Pinos, just off Highway 17, near Cumbres Pass.
+WRC conveyed the land to Rio Grande National Forest, creating new access to a small slice of angling paradise and ensuring permanent protection of this important stretch of the Los Pinos River.

 Like many near-pristine slices of the West, portions of this valley have been subdivided for second home development.
 However, the majority of Rio de Los Pinos frontage remains undeveloped.
 WRC is buying this land to preserve the remainder of the valley’s unbroken, natural beauty while ensuring that its tremendous recreational opportunities remain a public resource for all.

 WRC purchased the initial 368-acre property from a family with deep, multi-generational ties to the San Luis Valley who wished to see their former summer pasture lands permanently preserved as open space.
 The family was able to do that by working with WRC, which will ensure the lands are protected in perpetuity.
-Directly to the north of this property, WRC has signed an agreement to purchase a second parcel from the same family.
-Together, these holdings will protect nearly 650 acres and more than a mile of the Rio de Los Pinos, including one of the most accessible reaches of the river.
+Directly to the north of this property, WRC purchased a second, 260-acre parcel from the same family in 2018 and transferred it to the national forest.
+Together, the two holdings protect nearly 630 acres and more than a mile of the Rio de Los Pinos, including one of the most accessible reaches of the river.
 The properties include high-altitude wetlands and a natural pond, which host migratory waterfowl in the spring and fall.
 The land is also home to Rocky Mountain elk, black bear, mule deer and mountain lion.

 While some anglers know the Rio de Los Pinos for its abundant nonnative brown and rainbow trout, the river also has excellent habitat for native Rio Grande cutthroat, which once thrived here.
 Several of the Rio de Los Pinos’ remote tributaries serve as refugia for populations of these native fish.
 Conservation efforts provide new hope that this endemic cold-water species may once again inhabit the Rio de Los Pinos itself.
 Our efforts will help ensure the river remains healthy, increasing the likelihood of success should these imperiled fish be reintroduced.